Mano-08/content-monetizer/README.md

 ## ⚙️ How It Works

 1. **Install the Plugin**
+   Find the ZIP file of plugin at /plugin.
 Upload and activate FILWPAgent on your WordPress site.

 2. **Set Up Monetization**
    Go to the FILWPAgent settings panel: